Indonesian presidential vote highlights trade-offs between rapid growth and healthy environment - ExBulletin

 In 2021, coal-rich Indonesia was the world's ninth-largest source of carbon emissions responsible for global warming, according to a report by the International Energy Agency.

-The country's transition to cleaner energy, launched by a $20 billion Just Energy Transition Partnership Agreement, is supported by all three presidential candidates, each outlining different strategies for weaning the country off fossil fuels.
+The country's transition to cleaner energy is launched with a $20 billion investment.
+Partnership agreement for a just energy transition is supported by all three presidential candidates, each outlining different strategies for weaning the country off fossil fuels.

 But the prospects for significant change appear uncertain as the country, instead of shutting down coal-fired power plants, builds new ones to power refineries and metal smelters in the country's industrial parks.